-1

-Documents Submitted by Details Details Form
+Documents Submitted by v Details Form

-Documents Submitted by Domis no.
+no.

 Foreign language proficiency test scores - Certificates of Proficiency Required applicants Please refer to page 4 for details.
-On the "Documents to Submit Check List", indicate whether you are including the Certificate of Proficiency in your mailed documents or whether you will bring it on the day and submit it before the start of Academic Exam.
+On the "Documents to Submit Check List" (Form 0), indicate whether you are including the Certificate of Proficiency in your mailed documents or whether you will bring it on the day and submit it before the start of Academic Exam.